frame-lang/frame-docs/getting_started/basics.rst

 .. _methods:
+.. _functions:

 Functions, Interface Methods and Actions
 -------

-Frame has three flavors of sub-program types:
+Frame has three flavors of subroutine types:

 #.
 Functions
 #.
 System Interface Methods
 #.
 System Actions

-Frame functions are normal, globally scoped callable sub-programs.
+Frame functions are normal, globally scoped callable subroutines.

 ..
 NOTE::
     In v0.11 Frame only supports an optional single `main()` function.
 This will be expanded